RePAIRProject/starter-pack/README.md

 - [the geometry tutorials](http://www.open3d.org/docs/release/tutorial/geometry/index.html) as a start
 - [the pipelines tutorials](http://www.open3d.org/docs/release/tutorial/geometry/index.html), mostly the one on registration.

+Open3d is a very good choice when dealing with geometry operations (both for pointcloud and meshes), yet it does not handle very well texture images applied to triangle meshes when applying filters on them.
+For these operations, [pymeshlab](https://pymeshlab.readthedocs.io/en/latest/) is recommended.

 ## Others
 Useful other libraries:
 - [numpy](https://numpy.org/learn/) / [scipy](https://scipy.org/) for working with arrays
 - [vedo](https://vedo.embl.es/) for 3d meshes
 - [opencv](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html) for image processing
+- [pymeshlab](https://pymeshlab.readthedocs.io/en/latest/) for processing of meshes and 3D point clouds (works very well with texture images)

 # Pipeline
 The general pipeline of the project could be divided into three main blocks: